Sean Rash: 2019

 On January 13, 2019, Rash won his 13th PBA title, teaming with partner Matt Ogle to take the top prize in the Roth-Holman PBA Doubles Championship.
 Rash qualified as the #6 seed for the inaugural PBA Tour Playoffs.
 He made it to the Final Four on June 1, but lost in the semifinal to Bill O'Neill.
-Rash won his second title of 2019 and 14th overall on August 27 at the PBA Wolf Open.
+He won his second title of 2019 and 14th overall on August 27 at the PBA Wolf Open.
 Qualifying as the #3 seed, Rash defeated Kyle Troup in his first match, then rolled back-to-back 257 games against #2 qualifier Norm Duke and top seed Anthony Simonsen to earn the championship.
 Rash was also recognized as the USBC Cup champion for earning the most points during the nine-event 2019 PBA Summer Swing, which awarded him a $20,000 bonus.
 He qualified as the #1 seed at the 2019 U.S. Open, but finished runner-up to champion François Lavoie.
 Rash also won the non-title 2019 PBA China Tiger Cup on November 21, sweeping A.J.
 Johnson 211–194 and 227–207 in the best-two-of-three final to take the $20,000 top prize.